 Evening Camino Meals

 Evenings are for good food and even better value in each village.
-Pilgrim menus offer exceptional value, typically including three courses plus wine or water.
+The menu del día, or set meal, offers exceptional value, typically including three courses plus wine or water.
+If you enjoy a glass with dinner, our Camino wine guide is worth a look.

 Prices tend to be lower in smaller towns, with many restaurants creating special menus just for walkers.
 Sharing plates or opting for daily specials helps keep dining costs reasonable.